melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 }
 ```

-I.e. the state and throwing behaviour is encapsulated.

-#### Tradeoffs

-- Intentionality of the fallabck loading state.

 ## React Server Components (RSC)

-Next.js v12 has a “classic” rehydration model compared to island based, but Next 13 is moving to server components.
+Next.js v12 has a “classic” rehydration model compared to island-based, but Next 13 is moving to server components.
 The only stable way to use React Server Components is with the Next.js App Router (1, 3).
 By default, every component in the Next.js App Router is a Server Component.
 Currently my company is on Next.js 14.2.3, and React 18.3.1 (latest stable versions) but uses the page router not the app router (4).